facebookresearch/ParlAI/parlai/tasks/eli5/README.md

 ## Downloading support documents from the CommonCrawl

-We provide a list of CommonCrawl IDs for supporting documents for each of the questions.
+The ELI5 repo provides list of CommonCrawl IDs for supporting documents for each of the questions.
-These are obtained from `build.py` which we went over above.
+This list is obtained from `build.py` which we went over above.

 The next step then consists in reading through the CommonCrawl WET files to gather the text of pages which are used as support documents.
 In order to gather the documents for each QA pair (up to 100 per pair, sometimes less after deduplicating) using a SLURM cluster and 100 threads, run: